 To say that my body is recovering from the brutal fight with Junior year first semester is an understatement; I am in the prime of my teenage years.

-When we all started this online schooling, everyone thought there would be piles of homework so we’re surprised by the light amount.
+When we all started this online schooling, everyone thought there would be piles of homework so we were surprised by the light amount.
 Additionally, for possibly the first time in my academic life, there’s less focus on testing.
 Sure, we still have to take them so students don’t fall out of the habit.
-However, all testing nowadays are open notes, which is a tremendous relief for me.
+However, all testing nowadays is open notes, which is a tremendous relief for me.
 I don’t have to worry about memorizing facts or concepts anymore.
-For me personally, I feel like I could learn more in this situation.
+Personally, I feel like I could learn more in this situation.
 Instead of cramming notes the night before, I could now look them over and actually understand them when I take my tests.

 On that note, I would also like to point out the amazing job teachers are doing.
 A number of my teachers are reaching out to connect with students despite the virtual border.
 They have been extremely helpful and always sought to provide us with any extra information.
 Many assignments are actually more fun now.
 For example, my physics class played a review Kahoot game.
 My English class is now reading a play through Google Hangouts.